The Proposed Changes to Capital Gains Tax

 Since the pandemic looked to be truly over, the world has faced a variety of economic problems; high inflation, slow growth and issues in the job market to name a few.
 The Treasury does not just have to deal with these, but also work out how it is going to pay for the extra expenses the pandemic incurred.

-Both this government and the next are under increasing pressure to reduce the deficit and bolstering growth without increasing taxation on the poorest.
+The new labour government are under increasing pressure to reduce the deficit and bolstering growth without increasing taxation on the poorest.
+Chancellor Rachel Reeves has pointed to a £22bn hole in the public finances that she plans to begin to address in her first budget on the 30th October 2024.
 CGT and IHT could very well be in the firing line.
 Below are some measures backed by the Office of Tax Simplification (OTS) that will remain on the desk of the Chancellor over the coming years.

 This article is to inform you of the proposed changes to CGT, including for inherited assets.
 The proposed changes may have a considerable impact on your future tax liability.
 However, these changes are not guaranteed to take effect and this article is not recommending any particular course of action.
 In most cases, even if all the proposed changes do go ahead, adjustments won’t necessarily have to be made before the next tax year.